microsoft/trident/README.md

 - **network-override**: optional network configuration for the bootstrap OS.
 If not specified, the network configuration from Host Configuration (see below) will be used otherwise.
+- **grpc**: If present, this indicates that Trident should start a gRPC server to listen for commands.
+The protocol is described by [proto/trident.proto](proto/trident.proto).
+This only applies to the current run of Trident.
+During provisioning, you can control whether gRPC is enabled on the runtime OS via the `enable_grpc` field within the Management section of the Host Configuration.
+TODO: implement and document authorization for accessing the gRPC endpoint.

 Additionally, to configure the host, the desired host configuration can be provided through either one of the following options: